 A virtual classroom is an online learning environment that allows teachers and students to communicate, interact, collaborate, explain ideas.
-A live virtual classroom will have a couple of essential elements:

-Video conferencing ability (so teachers and students can see each other)
+- Video conferencing ability (so teachers and students can see each other)

-Audio (so participants can hear each other)
+- Audio conferencing(so participants can hear each other)

-Interactive online whiteboard (so users can interact on the same online page).
+- Interactive online whiteboard (so users can interact on the same online page).

 How different is a virtual classroom to a physical classroom?